MiCRo: Mixture Modeling and Context-aware Routing for Personalized Preference Learning: Additional Experimental Results

-\paragraph{Additional experimental results} We present a full evaluation of mixture heads on RPR datset and HelpSteer2 dataset in Tab.~\ref{tab:rpr_full} and Tab.~\ref{tab:helpsteer_full}, which further demonstrate the diversity and benefits of mixture heads compared with the single reward.
-We also report results on the RewardBench benchmark in Tab.~\ref{tab:reward_bench}, showing improvements over the single-head baseline.
+We present a full evaluation of mixture heads on RPR datset and HelpSteer2 dataset in Table \ref{tab:rpr_full} and Table \ref{tab:helpsteer_full}, which further demonstrate the diversity and benefits of mixture heads compared with the single reward.